redhat-openshift-ecosystem/operator-pipelines/docs/README.md

 To remove your operator from selected catalog versions:

-- In the `catalogs/` directory, delete the your operator related catalog file from the targeted catalog version(s).
 - In `operators/<operator-name>/ci.yaml`, locate the `fbc.catalog_mapping` section and remove the targeted catalog version(s) from the `catalog_names` list.

 Example: